redux-observable/react-redux-observable/README.md

 ### Basic

 It just works.
 Trust me.
+And Travis, whoever he is.

 :shipit: